Panthers add Parks Frazier as passing game coordinator - WHIZ News

 The Panthers also announced they have retained special teams coordinator Chris Tabor, offensive line coach James Campden and assistant offensive line coach Robert Kuglar and hired Jonathan Cooley as their secondary/cornerbacks coach.
 Cooley previously worked with recently hired Panthers defensive coordinator Ejiro Evero when he was with the Los Angeles Rams.

-The Panthers have filled most of the majority of their coaching positions with the exception of offensive coordinator.
+The Panthers have filled the majority of their coaching positions with the exception of offensive coordinator.

 AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL